| Colombia Becomes the

 a former ambassador to Caracas, for the delicate job of

+foreign minister.
 Can Santos turn Colombia’s prestige

 into international cachet?
 Until now, his countrymen have